SanthoshNC/KEC-ML-Assignments/Day#2/day2-assignments.md

 ## 1 Advanced Git commands
 ###  Write it in dev.to blog / Share the Dev.to blog URL for the Git / GitHub documentation:https://dev.to/bharanidharan_fcaccd5d553/step-by-step-git-commands-execution-3g4o
 -----
-## 2 Docker Image creation and pushing to DockerHub
+## 2 Docker Image creation and pushing to DockerHub: https://dev.to/bharanidharan_fcaccd5d553/dockerize-and-share-your-ml-model-logistic-regression-with-iris-dataset-3adh
 ###  Write the steps and commands in dev.to blog
 -----
 ## 3 Poster Creation